GenomicsAotearoa/methods-and-musings/metagenomic_ont/3_error_correction.md

 1. S5R2: 2 h 12 min
 1. S6R1: 57 min

 Which is hardly a problem.
-I wouldn't even consider five an a half hours a meaningful delay in this analysis.
+I wouldn't even consider five and a half hours to be a meaningful delay in this analysis.

 ----